Gluten Free Pizza and Pasta in Florence / Firenze Italy: Senza Glutine

 A few other excellent restaurants that understood how to prepare safe gluten and dairy free meals after discussion with the restaurant staff using my translation cards include:

-For gluten free cooking classes, visit Chef Vary who resides in Florence in the historic center.
+For gluten free cooking classes, also visit Chef Vary who resides in Florence in the historic center.

 Believe it or not, Italy is one of the easier foreign speaking countries to visit while managing a gluten free diet.
 The level of awareness for celiac disease or celiachia in Italian is higher than many other places in the world.
 In addition, the Associazone Italiana Celiachia gluten free restaurants throughout Italy.
 The English language section of this website is currently under construction but you can still find suggested restaurants in Italian.